Bergen County Property Division Attorney

 Our priority at Schepisi & McLaughlin, P.A., is to put you in the best possible position to begin your post-divorce life.
 The division of marital property and debt plays an important role in achieving that goal.

-To speak with an experienced property division lawyer serving Bergen County and beyond, call or email us and we will schedule a free phone consultation.
+To speak with an experienced property division lawyer serving Bergen County and beyond, call or email us and we will schedule a phone consultation.